syncfusion-content/ej2-lineargauge-docs/ej2-javascript/linear-gauge/pointers.md

 ---
 layout: post
-title: Pointers in JavaScript Linear Gauge control | Syncfusion
+title: Pointers in JavaScript Linear Gauge Control | Syncfusion
 description: Learn here all about pointers in Syncfusion Essential JavaScript Linear Gauge control, its elements and more.
 platform: ej2-javascript
 control: Pointers
-publishingplatform: JavaScript
+publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Pointers in JavaScript Linear Gauge control
+# Pointers in JavaScript Linear Gauge Control

 Pointers are used to indicate values on an axis.
 The value of the pointer can be modified using the [value](../api/linear-gauge/pointerModel/#value) property in [pointers](../api/linear-gauge/axisModel/#pointers).